 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - This medicine may make you dizzy or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.
 You may also feel lightheaded when standing suddenly from a sitting or lying position, so get up slowly.

 - This medicine may cause constipation.
 This is more common if you use it for a long time.
 Ask your doctor if you should also use a laxative to prevent and treat constipation.